JavaScript is required

 • lists reports or assessments that have been done and are available to support inclusion planning.

-We recommend all educators complete Section 1.2 to support children with a disability or developmental delay.
+We recommend all teachers complete Section 1.2 to support children with diverse learning needs including a disability or developmental delay.
 A child does not need to have a clinical diagnosis.
 Before filling in this section, you should discuss with the family how the information could be most helpful to the future school.

-A Transition Learning and Development Statement can be written earlier in the year for inclusion planning for children with a disability or developmental delay.
+A TLDS can be written earlier in the year for inclusion planning for children with diverse learning needs including a disability or developmental delay.
 It can help with early discussions with the family, the school and others involved in supporting the child’s transition to school.
 Although writing an early statement is not mandatory, it can be very helpful.

-If a child is spending significant time in an early intervention program or with a support worker, you should discuss with the family who would be best to coordinate the Transition Learning and Development Statement.
+If a child is spending significant time in an early intervention program or with a support worker, you should discuss with the family who would be best to coordinate the TLDS.
 Even if the kindergarten teacher doesn't coordinate the statement, everyone who works with the child should still contribute.

 In 2021, Disability Inclusion was introduced - a package of reforms to provide extra support for children with disability in Victorian government schools.